My Fan Fiction

 - Chapter 14

 These things are honestly pretty pointless, so if you wouldn't enjoy reading them, just skip them; you're not missing much.
-It's just me finding some potentially amusing excuse to write more about Dave and Mia, because I enjoy their interactions enormously.
+Most of them are just me finding some potentially amusing excuse to write more about Dave and Mia, because I enjoy their interactions enormously.
 And the idea of Dave trying to give her dating advice seemed pretty hilarious to my sleep-deprived mind and refused to let it go until I'd written it.

 Dave and Mia Discuss Sex: Chronologically happens sometime prior to chapter five, when Mia is still at school, but it's utterly meaningless (and considerably more disturbing) if you aren't already completely familiar with the characters, so please don't attempt to read it unless you've previously read the entirety of the actual fic.
 Be warned that, as the title implies, it contains (or rather consists entirely of) discussion of sex, including mentions of pretty skeevy stuff, but all in a completely non-graphic way (no body parts or actual acts are brought up).
 It also has swearing, though I should barely need to warn you about that if you really read the whole fic.